Professor Jane Wills

 - The geography of community and political organisation in London.
 Political Geography, 2012, 31, 114–126.

 - In-work poverty and the living wage in the United Kingdom: A geographical perspective.
 Transactions of the Institute of British Geographers, 38, forthcoming. (written with Brian Linneker)

 - ESRC-funded research into low waged labour in London, the increasing dependence on foreign-born labour and the wider implications of this for policy, development and (in)justice.
 This work is written up in: Global Cities at Work: New migrant divisions of labour (Pluto, 2009) (researched and written with Kavita Datta, Yara Evans, Joanna Herbert, Jon May and Cathy McIlwaine).

 - The MA in Community Organising launched in 2010 and taught in partnership with Citizens UK.
-My interest in community organising also underpins a new Leverhulme Funded project entitled Politics and Place that seeks to explore the history and practice of localism in the UK (LINK to the research tab below).
+My interest in community organising also underpins a new Leverhulme Funded project entitled Politics and Place that seeks to explore the history and practice of localism in the UK.

 I teach the Masters and Postgraduate Certificate in Community Organising.
 In addition to practise working as a community organiser, training in research methods and the completion of a dissertation, students complete two taught modules:

 GEG7401 Community Organising in Practice where we explore the nature of contemporary democracy, citizenship, community, political opportunity structures, social movements and campaigning, and we learn about engaging with different types of community (labour, faith, educational institutions and community development organisations).